Skip to main content

 5. Leica Aperio

 Leica is a tried and tested company that offers three types of digital pathology scanners depending on your needs.
-If you are a part of a group that needs to scan a high volume of slides on a weekly basis, choose the Aperio AT2 Scanner.
-The AT2 has a 400 slide capacity.
-If you have a smaller practice look into one of their other scanners.
-The Aperio CS2 Scanner has a five slide capacity.
-The Aperio AV1 has a four slide capacity and a live view platform.
+If you are part of a group that needs to scan a high volume of slides every week, choose the Aperio AT2 Scanner.
+The AT2 has a 400-slide capacity.
+Look into one of their other scanners if you have a smaller practice.
+The Aperio CS2 Scanner has a five-slide capacity.
+The Aperio AV1 has a four-slide capacity and a live-view platform.

 Leica Digital Pathology ScannerLeica Digital Pathology ScannerLeica Digital Pathology Scanner